The History of Urban Edge

 The Commonwealth commits $5.69 million in state bond funding for the construction of the Jackson Square Recreation Center by Urban Edge, which then begins a $6.5 million capital campaign for the project.

-Urban Edge has three major development projects ahead with the additions of Jackson Commons, Walker Park Apartments and Jackson Square Indoor Recreation Center.
+Urban Edge developed projects ahead with the additions of Jackson Commons, Walker Park Apartments.
 Jackson Commons is a green (LEED NC Silver), mixed-use, mixed-income, transit-oriented component of Jackson Square Partners LLC’s 14-building, $250 million redevelopment effort in the Jackson Square community of Boston’s Roxbury and Jamaica Plain neighborhoods.

 Jackson Commons will include 37 rental apartments, including historic rehabilitation of the Webb Building and new construction on the north side of the building.
 8 units will be dedicated for homeless households, who will benefit from an on-site resource coordinator who will provide case management services to all of the residents living in the building.
 Approximately 12,000 square feet on the ground floor will function as a neighborhood learning center and retail/office space.